RaiiDeNx7/MostOccuringChar/README.md

 Write a program where a user inputs a string and the application prints the character that occurs most often. hello > l 2
-# Procedure
+# Program Tasks
-- [X] 1. ask user for string
+1. Ask user for string
-2. iterate over each character add a counter for each character
+2. Iterate over each character
+   - Add a counter for each character
-3. find character with highest counter
+3. Find character with highest counter
-4. print character
+4. Print character

 # Check if you have a C++ compiler installed
 **Run this command in terminal to check if C++ compiler is installed**